 The odd and macabre continues as you visit the Voodoo Museum which tells of the history of how Voodoo made its way to New Orleans.
 African slaves who were bought and sold in New Orleans had extensive knowledge of herbs and plants.
 They held on to their African culture and practiced Voodoo with the tradition still continuing today.
 You cannot visit New Orleans without learning of Voodoo and its dark slavery trading past.

 An interesting stop is the Voodoo Museum.
 It’s a tiny museum of two rooms that only costs $5 to visit, but it packs a punch.
 There are articles and photos of voodoo priests and practitioners, there are alters that are not to be touched, but you can leave an offering and ancient relics of Voodoo dolls and magical masks.

-One of the best ways to learn of the voodoo and dark history is to take a haunted New Orleans tour.
+One of the best ways to learn about voodoo and dark history is to take a haunted New Orleans tour.
 New Orleans has the distinction of being one of the most haunted cities in the United States.
-With its dark past, voodoo history and a lot of debauchery and murder, there are plenty of stories to be told on a haunted walking tour.
-Enjoy reading our break down of the Most Haunted Place in New Orleans.
+With its dark past, voodoo history, and a lot of debauchery and murder, there are plenty of stories to be told on a haunted walking tour.
+Enjoy reading our breakdown of the Most Haunted Place in New Orleans.